sveltejs/svelte/site/content/docs/01-component-format.md

 Update expressions (`count += 1`) and property assignments (`obj.x = y`) have the same effect.

-Because Svelte's reactivity is based on assignments, using array methods like `.push()` and `.splice()` won't automatically trigger updates.
-Options for getting around this can be found in the [tutorial](tutorial/updating-arrays-and-objects).
+Because Svelte's reactivity is based on assignments, using array methods like `.push()` and `.splice()` won't automatically trigger updates, to trigger the update a subsequent assignment is requirred.
+This and more details can also be found in the [tutorial](tutorial/updating-arrays-and-objects).

 ```sv
 <script>